Xiangzhou, Zhuhai

-Xiangzhou District (香洲区 (Xiāngzhōu Qū); literally: "Fragrant Islet") is a district of Zhuhai, Guangdong province.
+Xiangzhou District (香洲区 (香洲區, Xiāngzhōu qū, Fragrant Inlet)) is a district of Zhuhai, Guangdong province.
 It is located at the southwest corner of the Pearl River Delta, bordering Macau to the south and southeast.
 The district is the political, financial, transit, and cultural center of Zhuhai.

 Administration

 The district is divided in 9 subdistricts and 6 towns.
+It includes numerous small islands in the Pearl River Estuary, including many situated to the south of Hong Kong.